-Many graduate students work on campus as graduate assistants, have on campus employment related to or not related to their field of study, or seek an off-campus experience which must be approved as Academic Training.
-Any work performed while you are physically in the U.S. must be pre-approved by OIPS.
-OIPS will review employment options during orientation and also hold an employment workshop at the beginning of each semester.
+J-1 students may work on-campus or seek an off-campus training experience which must be approved as Academic Training.
+Any work performed while you are physically in the U.S. must be preapproved by OIPS.
+Work is limited to 20 hours a week except during official breaks.
+Students must be employed by GMU or an approved on-campus employer.
+OIPS will review employment options during orientation and also host an employment workshop at the beginning of each semester.